 According to the USDA, “organic is a labeling term that indicates that the food or other agricultural product has been produced through approved methods that integrate cultural, biological and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.”

-1 – What is Organic Products Certification?
+1. What is Organic Products Certification?

 The organic certification process makes sure that food growers and handlers are following the strict laws and regulations established by the Organic Foods Production Act of 1990.
-Everyone, from producers to packagers and other handlers must be certified to sell products labeled as “organic”.
+Everyone, from producers to packagers and other handlers, must be certified to sell products labeled as “organic.”

-Organic standards address many factors including soil quality, animal raising, pest and weed control and the use of input materials.
-The use of sewage, sludge, bioengineering (GMO’s), ionizing radiation and most synthetic pesticides and fertilizers is prohibited from organic production.
+Organic standards address many factors, including soil quality, animal raising, pest and weed control, and the use of input materials.
+The use of sewage, sludge, bioengineering (GMOs), ionizing radiation, and most synthetic pesticides and fertilizers is prohibited from organic production.

-2 – Does the Packaging Facility Require Organic Certification?
+2. Does the Packaging Facility Require Organic Certification?

 Products labeled as organic must be packaged in an inspected and certified organic facility.
 Independent facilities (not owned by the certificate holder) that take possession and further process, handle or package organic products must be certified organic and are responsible for following regulations that maintain the integrity of the food they deal with.

-3 – What Materials Can Be Used for Packaging Organic Products?
+3. What Materials Can Be Used for Packaging Organic Products?

-Packaging for food must be compatible with the food product packed inside and food standards and regulations must be met.
+Packaging for food must be compatible with the food product packed inside, and food standards and regulations must be met.
 Since organic products do not normally contain any chemicals, strict rules for packaging organic products state that they cannot be packaged in anything that contains or has been in contact with synthetic fungicides, fumigants, and preservatives.

-4 – What are the Labeling Requirements for Organic Products?
+4. What are the Labeling Requirements for Organic Products?

-In order for a processed food to be labeled organic, 95% of its ingredients must be produced organically.
-This percentage is determined by the weight of the final product.
-If a product has more than 50% organic ingredients it can label this on the front of the product.
+In order for processed food to be labeled organic, 95% of its ingredients must be produced organically.
+The weight of the final product determines this percentage.
+If a product has more than 50% organic ingredients, it can label this on the front of the product.
 If it has less than 50% organic ingredients, organic labeling can be displayed on the ingredient list.

-5 – Can Imported Foods be Certified Organic?
+5. Can Imported Foods be Certified Organic?

 In order for foreign organic products to be sold as organic in the United States, the imported products must be certified according to the USDA organic regulations or certified according to an authorized international standard.
-For example, products certified organic by Canada, European Union and Japan can be sold as organic in the US.
+For example, products certified organic by Canada, European Union, and Japan can be sold as organic in the US.